On this page

 This is a cardboard ticket with hidden symbols.
 You tear open tabs to reveal symbols.
 The combinations on the back determine if you win.
 This licence allows you to sell tickets at one location.

-If your organization provides a broad benefit to the residents of Ontario and meets the provincial break open ticket licensing criteria, a provincial break open ticket licence lets you sell break open tickets at multiple locations across Ontario.
+If your organization provides a broad benefit to the residents of Ontario and meets the provincial break open ticket (BOT) licensing criteria, a provincial break open ticket licence lets you sell break open tickets at multiple locations across Ontario.

 Fair or exhibition gaming event